Kieu Chinh: Personal life

 During the peak period of boat people fleeing the border since 1980, Chinh did charity work for the United States Citizenship and Immigration Services.
 She called for the attention of the US government to help Vietnamese boat people floating at sea or trapped in refugee camps.
 In 1993, together with journalist Terry A. Anderson, Kieu Chinh co-founded the Vietnam Children's Fund, a non-profit organization that has built a network of elementary schools in Vietnam as living memorials to remember the families and children lost in that country’s long wars.
-The first school was located in Quảng Trị and named after one of the association's founders, Lewis Burwell Puller Jr., in memory of the American veteran who passed away nearly a year earlier.
+The first school was located in Quảng Trị and named after one of the association's founders, Lewis Burwell Puller Jr., in memory of the American veteran who died nearly a year earlier.
 By 2016, the organization had built its 50th school in Quảng Nam province.

 The family is Buddhist, but Kieu Chinh attended a Christian school when she was young.
 When Chinh married, she became a Buddhist.
 Both religions play an important role in her life.
 In 2014, she met the 14th Dalai Lama in Dharamsala, India, and in 2016 at the Vietnamese Buddhist temple in Westminster, California.
 Kieu Chinh and her husband Nang Te Nguyen (Nguyễn Năng Tế) had three children.
 The couple divorced in 1980.